Net Worth Calculator

-The value of the investments is what is shown in your investment account.
-The value of both cash and investments are easy to calculate, since they are exactly what is shown in your accounts.
+The value of the investments is what is shown in your investment or retirement accounts.
+The value of both cash and investments are easy to calculate since they are exactly what is shown in your accounts.

-The value of vehicles and real estate is harder to calculate because you can’t fully know their value unless you put them up for sale.
+The value of vehicles and real estate is harder to calculate because you can’t fully know their value unless you put them up for sale or have them appraised.

 The best way to calculate the value of a vehicle is to use a car website to value it for you.
 There are websites, such as Kelley Blue Book, that value vehicles.